australia/aboriginal-flag-cv-model/README.md

 I've also saved some of the resulting data in a [table](https://airtable.com/shrHq7PG7CF7axGB4) for anyone who wants to take a closer look.

-I will keep working on the project to improve the results, and all of the code is open source and free to use.
+I will keep working on the project to improve the results, and all of the code is open-source and free to use.

 The rest of this post is for people who would like to run the code themselves and learn how to train an object recognition model from scratch.
 It is less than 20 lines of code in total and I've made everything as simple as possible with all resources available in the repo.